worachat-dev/Password-Hashing-Code-Cybersecurity-BED/README.md

-Certainly!
-Here's a sample `README.md` for the provided Python password authentication project:

----

 # Password Authentication using Python

 This project demonstrates a simple password authentication system using Python.
 The system securely hashes passwords and verifies user credentials against stored hashed passwords.
 It uses the PBKDF2 HMAC algorithm with SHA-256 for hashing and includes a unique salt for each password to enhance security.